tor-on-synology/tor-hidden-webserver/README.md

 # tor-hidden-webserver
-An all-in-one docker container to create a tor hidden web server
+An all-in-one docker container to create a tor hidden webserver